Drought and a Prayer for Mercy

 Remember and do not annul Your covenant with us.

 22Are there any among the idols of the nations who give rain?

 Is it not You, O Lord our God?

-Therefore we will wait and hope [confidently] in You,
+Therefore we hope in You,